vectronic/website/src/content/posts/utf8-in-freecad/index.md

 ---

 I've been writing a Python macro for FreeCAD as a learning exercise on both subjects.
-I thought it would be nice to display the UTF-8 character &#x1f6c8; as a tooltip icon in a GUI form.
-A couple of hours later and I wanted to stop teaching myself Python and head back to Java...
+I thought it would be nice to display the [Circled Information Source](https://www.fileformat.info/info/unicode/char/1f6c8/index.htm) unicode character as a tooltip icon in a GUI form.
+It looks like this: &#x1f6c8; (if your current viewing font supports it).

+After attempting this for a couple of hours, I wanted to stop teaching myself Python and head back to Java...

 <!--more-->